Tell It To My Heart: What Heart Dogs Mean To Us.

 I am a crossover trainer.
 That means that I used punitive methods of training with him initially.
 Thankfully, he was an intelligent confident dog who loved me with a passion.
-So he taught me a kinder method of communication.
+So he took the time to teach me a kinder method of communication.
 That lesson included learning how to train him with compassion and respect instead of coercion.
 He was the dog that refused to be manhandled.
 He demanded respect.
 Fortunately for me, he was not only intelligent, he was forgiving.
 Once I learned to listen, I always knew what he needed and he did the same for me.
 I will be forever grateful for that lesson in communication.
 He also taught me forgiveness and to let go of grudges faster.

 Our relationships with heart dogs seem destined to help us evolve on this path called life that we are on.
-However you define a heart dog, the effect that they have on most people who state that they have one, is to inspire us to be better versions of ourselves.
+However you define a heart dog, the effect that they have on most people who state that they have one (or more!), is to inspire us to be better versions of ourselves.
 We see who we can be at our very best, when we are allowing our true selves to connect with our heart dogs.
 We see what may be missing in us.
 We see what they see deep inside.
 We see how deep a relationship that asks nothing of us other than returning the love, can affect us.

 Think about it.
 Dogs are the best of who we can be.
-They obviously want their needs taken care of but even those who don’t get their needs fully met by their person, are still ever hopeful that it will happen.
+They obviously want their needs taken care, of but even those who don’t get their needs fully met by their person are still ever hopeful that it will happen.
 They see our flaws and instead of resentment, they are still there for us always.
 It’s a total win for humans.
 The relationship between a heart dog and his/her person is even more special than the average bond between a human and a dog.

 I think that this is what many people are really looking for in a relationship.
 I am not sure that this kind of soul reveal is actually possible between two humans in a relationship.
 Humans have too many flaws and insecurities.
 Humans are more judgmental than animals.
 We can’t help it.
 There are just so many thoughts swirling around in our head that make it past our lips, words that have no business being spoken.
 And even when those words remain unspoken, those of us with expressive faces reveal our thoughts despite biting our tongues.

 Dogs make mistakes, don’t get me wrong.
 But the words that can cut like a knife are not an option for the canine part of a human/canine relationship.
 The actions are what count there.
 Soft words are helpful from the human part of the equation.
-Strong tones hurt a relationship but dogs are also more forgiving of such errors in judgment than humans are.
+Strong tones hurt a relationship, but dogs are also more forgiving of such errors in judgment than humans are.
 Each interaction is a new hope for a better future.
 If only humans could look at hope through the eyes of a dog.

 But even sharing your life with a heart dog without past trauma in his or her life, is a carefully tended to relationship, unlike most human connections.
 We put so much into our relationship with a heart dog.
-It’s a good thing!
+That’s a good thing!
 We learn compassion and understanding that we may not otherwise practice.

 Articles from Victoria Stilwell

-- Why I’m Not (and never have been) a Purely...
+- Why I’m Not a Purely Positive Dog Trainer